Mufurun/interactiveMap/README.md

     - [Common Error and Debugging](#common-error-and-debugging)

 ## Publish
- - Because excel file is still developing, I believe it should not be store in public repository.
+ - Because excel file is still developing, I believe it should not be stored in public repository.
    - Everything is in the Heritage_Map_Project folder (S:\Curatorial\Writing\Heritage_Map_Project)
    - Below Heritage_Map_Project folder refers to S:\Curatorial\Writing\Heritage_Map_Project
 ### 1 Update Contents<a name="update-contents"></a>
  - All numbers and contents are in the excel file (at Heritage_Map_Project\HeritageMap.xlsx) and photos are in the HeritageMap folder ("Heritage_Map_Project\HeritageMap").
     - Please update path as changed
- - For the data management, we want to use a few files.
+ - For the data management, we want to use a few integrated files.
  - Each row in the excel is assigned to hold all information about a site.
  - We want to edit the content in the "Sheet2" (click the bar at the bottom of the sheet).
     - Content in "Sheet3" is not editable.
 (Protection Passward: "Forest1234")